Degree Fields

 Employment

-According to the U.S. Bureau of Labor Statistics, industrial engineers hold about 201,000 jobs.
-This represents 13.4% of the 1.5 million jobs held by engineers in the U.S.
+According to the U.S. Bureau of Labor Statistics, industrial engineers hold about 295,800 jobs in the United States.
+The largest employers of industrial engineers were as follows:

 Both small and large organizations employ industrial engineers.
 The following is a short sample list of employers of organizations that require the skills of industrial engineers: